Bradford-Wong/CS461-Group72-Capstone/README.md

 5. Past the text in the command line.
 (It should start running the sql)
 6. Once the command is finished run sql, "SHOW DATABASES;"
 7. After the database My_Vet_Path is there then run the sql, "USE My_Vet_Path;"
-8. To see a list of the tables run the sql, "SHOW tables;
+8. To see a list of the tables run the sql, "SHOW tables;"
 9. To see the create statements for the sql, "SHOW CREATE TABLE tableName;"